 For immediate reference, review the minimum requirements and duties for a sample position advertisement for a law enforcement investigator or an investigation specialist below.
 Candidates who meet the minimum qualifications for employment and do not possess any disqualifying factors are required to complete a supplemental application prior to the assessment.

 - A minimum of two (2) years of full-time law enforcement experience is required.

 - Must possess the required State of Florida Law Enforcement certification standards pursuant to Section 943.13, Florida Statutes.

-- Must reside within 50 air miles of the Orlando District Office at the time of employment.
+- Must reside within 50 air miles of the assigned office at the time of employment.

 - Must have & maintain a valid driver’s license.

 This is a career service, sworn law enforcement position assigned to a District Office.
 The selected candidate must reside within 50 air miles of the office where the vacant position is assigned at the time of employment.
 Responsibilities include: